-Today Kate debuted a new hand bag.
+Today Catherine debuted a new handbag.
 She was carrying Dolce & Gabbana Pink Medium Miss Sicily Bag.
 The $1695 bag is described as “Structured grained ‘dauphine’ calfskin top handle bag in ‘rose’ pink.
 Carry handle at top.
 Adjustable and detachable shoulder strap with lobster clasp fastening.”

-Giving a node to Princess Victoria of Sweden who was also celebrating her 41st birthday on Saturday, Kate wore her pearl drop earrings by Swedish brand In2Design.
-Kate premiered the earrings during her Sweden tour this year in January.
+Giving a node to Princess Victoria of Sweden who was also celebrating her 41st birthday on Saturday, Catherine wore her pearl drop earrings by Swedish brand In2Design.
+She premiered the earrings during her Sweden tour this year in January.
 Duchess finished her look with her Cartier watch that was a gift from Prince William.

-Celebrating Wimbledon Kate was also wearing the Wimbledon pin.
-On Sunday Kate will be back in the royal box with Prince William to enjoy the Men’s Finale.
+Celebrating Wimbledon Duchess was also wearing the Wimbledon pin.
+On Sunday she will be back in the royal box with Prince William to enjoy the Men’s Finale.